What is Ozone?

 Ozone may cause irritation to the eyes, nose, throat and lungs.
 Cough, wheezing and shortness of breath may occur, which can lead to an worsening of your asthma, bronchitis or COPD.

-How can we avoid ozone?
+How can we avoid low ozone levels?

 The EPA has devised national and regional rules to reduce emissions of pollutants.
 These regulations are helping to improve air quality.
 Actions include industrial, vehicle and transportation standards as well as haze and visibility rules.
 We can reduce ozone by finding ways reduce unnecessary driving by taking mass transit, carpooling or combining trips.
 Gas up your vehicle in the early morning or late evening hours.
 Reduce or eliminate fireplace or wood stove use.
 Avoid burning leaves, trash or other materials.
 Avoid using gas-powered lawn and garden equipment.
 If you can’t avoid it, wear a mask or limit your time outdoors during high ozone days.